Aug 2, 2017

 Shoot: B: 6+4, R: 4 Pass (Spend 4 more bullets to finish her off)

-With a hailstorm of bullets, her leg is blown clean off.
-The shock of it keeps her mumbling for the next few minutes as she bleeds out, but at least I’m alive.
+With a hailstorm of bullets, she goes down with a leg wound.
+The shock of it almost too much, but at least I’m alive.

 Self-Control: B: 8+2, R: 6 Pass